 Do you have a business plan for your blog?
 I didn’t for a long time, but I realized that without a business plan my blog was never going to become a business.
 Today’s guest poster is Kayleigh Hannon from Let’s Talk Lady Biz.
 As a marketing and business expert, Kayleigh is the perfect person to share tips on WHY you need a business plan for your blog and HOW a business plan can help you grow your blog strategically.
-Check out her advice, and don’t miss her free ecourse, 10 Days to Your Version of Success.

 I’m going to let you in on a little secret: you don’t need to write a typical, corporate-y business plan.
 I want you to think of it as a roadmap for your business, where you set goals, figure out how to reach them and implement strategies that get you the most results.
 Sounds like it applies to you now, right?